 What’s your favorite thing to do when you’re stressed?
 For me, it’s baking.
 But definitely not macarons!

-- Chocolate brownies, sure.
+- Almond brownies, sure.

-- Indulgent chewy cookies, yes!!
+- Chocolate chip cookies, yes!!

 But never ever french macarons!